Openlands and other partners are working with local landowners and communities to spread the word about Hackmatack.

 Today, Openlands works with the U.S. Fish and Wildlife Service alongside an array of national and local conservation organizations.
 Eleven such agencies and organizations have signed on to the Hackmatack Conservation Partnership, a coalition group focused on implementing a Land Protection Plan that is based on the U.S. Fish and Wildlife Service’s official habitat, education, and recreation goals for Hackmatack.

 This Partnership includes Friends of Hackmatack National Wildlife Refuge, The Land Conservancy of McHenry County, McHenry County Conservation District, Illinois Department of Natural Resources, McHenry County Conservation Foundation, Ducks Unlimited, Geneva Lake Conservancy, the U.S. Fish and Wildlife Service, Openlands, Kettle Moraine Land Trust, and the Nippersink Watershed Association.
-Many others contribute their expertise and support to the Partnership too, including the Sierra Club Illinois Chapter, The Trust for Public Land, and the Illinois Audubon Society.
+Many others have contributed their expertise and support to the Partnership too, including the Sierra Club Illinois Chapter, The Trust for Public Land, and the Illinois Audubon Society.

 For more information on Hackmatack, please contact email@example.com or call 312.863.6257.